Full course description

 ASM Block 4/ BSM Block 3

 Course Description: Communication is a huge part of what midwives do in their role as educators and as mid-level health care providers.
-Professionalism, accuracy and efficacy in communication are crucial in the provision of care and professional coordination of care.
+Professionalism, accuracy, and efficacy in communication are crucial in the provision of care and professional coordination of care.
 This course aims to provide students with an understanding of both the need for and steps to achieve effective communication in professional interactions.
-Learning activities include: practicing business writing skills with help of step-by-step study guide; practicing the SBAR communication technique during transport situations; creating an outline for a business plan; development of clear informational materials on midwifery services; and development of a presentation on a plan for reduction of maternal and infant risk in the student’s community that could be presented to any party.
+Learning activities include: practicing business writing skills with help of a step-by-step study guide; practicing the SBAR communication technique during transport situations; creating an outline for a business plan; development of clear informational materials on midwifery services; and development of a presentation on a plan for the reduction of maternal and infant risk in the student’s community that could be presented to any party.

 Learning objectives are identified through the linking of MEAC Essential Competencies and the NCM Degree Qualification Profile.